ImmrBhattarai/Nepal-Postal-Code-Search/placefinder/README.md

-# PlaceFinder
+# PostalCodeSearch

-PlaceFinder is a FastAPI application that allows users to search for postal codes in Nepal.
+PostalCodeDearch is a FastAPI application that allows users to search for postal codes in Nepal.
 It provides an API to search for places by name or postal code, manage a list of favorite places, and potentially other location-based services.

 ## Features